Beware of Over-the-Counter Contact Lenses

 websites.
 But those contacts may be trouble.
 The FDA warns that nonprescription contacts

-raise major risks of blindness and eye injuries.
+have major risks for blindness and eye injuries.

 The dangers linked to contact lens wear often come from less oxygen reaching the cornea.

-This doesn't change if you're wearing the lenses to fix a vision problem or for cosmetic
+This risk is the same if you're wearing the lenses to fix a vision problem or for

 Contacts that aren't correctly prescribed and cared for can cause problems.
 They can